-As part of her Employment practice, Naomi accepts instructions to conduct investigations, including interviewing numerous witnesses and complainants, and producing investigation reports.
-She has in the past been instructed to be the investigating officer for a grievance procedure for an employee within one of the UK’s largest in-house pension fund managers.
+As part of her Employment practice, Naomi accepts instructions to conduct grievance, disciplinary and whistleblowing investigations, interviewing witnesses and complainants, and producing investigation reports.
+She has in the past been instructed by one of the UK’s biggest in-house pension fund managers, a large multi-academy trust and an international charity.

 “Well prepared, easy to work with and good with clients.”
 “Professional and approachable.
 She gets good results and puts witnesses at ease.”
 “Very user-friendly and proactive.”